Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-Revenue from the bulk & tanker business fell 11.1% to USD26.9 million in FY17, from USD30.3 million in FY16, as the Group operated a smaller tanker fleet year-on-year.
+Revenue from the bulk & tanker business fell 14.6% to USD5.9 million in 1Q18, from USD6.9 million in 1Q17, as the Group operated a smaller tanker fleet year-on-year.
 The decrease was partially mitigated by improvements in the employment days and charter rates of its bulk carriers.

-Amount due from immediate holding company (trade) increased to USD5.4 million as at 31 December 2017, compared to USD2.4 million as at 31 December 2016, on account of an increase in volume handled by an immediate holding company that acts as the Group’s agent in Indonesia.
+Amounts due from immediate holding company increased as a result of an increase in business activity performed through the immediate holding company acting as the Company's agent in Indonesia.

-The Group expects to continue to grow its logistics support capabilities in the region, and is currently on the lookout for opportunities to expand its warehousing and container depot capabilities.
+The Group will continue to work on growing its logistics support capabilities in the region.
+Specifically, it will keep an active look out for opportunities to expand its warehousing and container depot services.